TheRosettaFoundation/SOLAS-Match/README.md

 3. Under database, enter your MySQL connection settings.
 4. Under the site section, enter the URL of the installation.
 5. Under user session control, enter a long random string.

+## Add Cron Job

+The user's individual task stream is calculated by a python script which should be run at regular intervals to keep everything up to date.
+This is achieved by adding it as a cron job.

+To edit your crontab file run:

+    crontab -e

+Choose your default editor and add the following line:

+    10 * * * * cd /absolute/path/to/SOLAS-Match/app/scripts/ && ./calculate_scores.py

+Change the path above so that it points to the correct location.
+This will run the python script every hour at 10 past the hour.

 ## Configure PHP